javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors/legacy-selectors.md

   - migration
   - string selector
   - tuple selector
+  - object selector
+  - entity selector
+  - file selector
-  - object-based selectors
+  - module selector
 ---

 # Legacy Selector Syntax

 :::warning Deprecated
-The selector formats documented on this page are **deprecated** and will be removed in a future major version.
-These formats still work but will show a deprecation warning in your console.
+The string and tuple selector formats on this page are kept for backward compatibility but are deprecated and will be removed in a future major version.
+Use the [object-based selector syntax](../selectors.md) instead.

-**We strongly recommend migrating to the modern [object-based selector syntax](../selectors.md).** See the [v5 to v6 migration guide](../../releases/migration-guides/v5-to-v6.mdx) for detailed migration instructions and examples.
 :::

+These formats keep working without changes.
+A runtime console warning for string and tuple selectors is planned but is not yet emitted, so existing configurations run silently.
+When you are ready to migrate, the [v6 to v7 migration guide](../../releases/migration-guides/v6-to-v7.mdx) covers the full transition, including the [entity selector](../selectors.md#entity-selectors) form.

 ## Overview

-Legacy selector formats were the original way to define element selectors in ESLint Plugin Boundaries.
-While these formats continue to work for backwards compatibility, they offer limited functionality compared to the modern object-based syntax.
+String and tuple selectors were the original way to match elements.
+They still work, but they can only match an element type and its captured values.
+The modern [object-based selectors](../selectors.md) — and especially the [entity selector](../selectors.md#entity-selectors) form — can also match a file's categories, a module's origin, and more.

-## String Selector Format
+## String selector format

 **Format:** `<string>`

-A simple [micromatch pattern](https://github.com/micromatch/micromatch) that matches against the element type.
+A [micromatch pattern](https://github.com/micromatch/micromatch) matched against the element type.

 ```js
 // Matches all helpers